List of COVID-19 Resources for Nigerian Entrepreneurs

 Oluchi Johnson-Achibiri has a background in Management Consulting and is…

-As most businesses struggle to survive during this period, we have compiled a list of resources to guide Nigerian entrepreneurs at this time.
+As most businesses struggle to survive during this period, we have compiled a list of covid-19 resources to guide Nigerian entrepreneurs at this time.
 We will continue to update this resource page so do visit it regularly to stay informed and provide guidance on how to keep your business afloat.

 1. Entrepreneurial Leadership Strategies: These resources are essential guidelines for every entrepreneur needing guidance for their business during and beyond this crisis period.